 In order to make the best Necromancer build, we’ve worked out which of the many weapons and armor available in Diablo 4 complement the Necromancer skills with the best synergy.
-While there have been some nerfs to the Necromancer’s skills since a previous beta, they have been taken into account here, to provide you with the best Necromancer build for the Diablo 4 release date.
+While there have been some nerfs to the Necromancer’s skills since the beta, they have been taken into account here to provide you with the best Necromancer build now that the Diablo 4 release date is here.

 What is the best Diablo 4 Necromancer build?

 The best Diablo 4 Necromancer build is Shadow Army – here’s how to make it: